Robinlovelace/open-gat/README.md

 The remaining CLI-based tools in Table <a href="#tab:open-tools">2</a>
-are smaller, simpler and more accessible R/Python packages that fit within the framework of these pre-existing open source software ecosystems. **osmnx** is a Python package for downloading and analysing transport networks from OpenStreetMap that has a focus on urban transport network analysis (Boeing 2017). **OSMnx** has been used for a wide range of research and real-world applications, with a focus on
+are smaller, simpler and more accessible R/Python packages that fit within the framework of these pre-existing open source software ecosystems. **OSMnx** is a Python package for downloading and analysing transport networks from OpenStreetMap that has a focus on urban transport network analysis (Boeing 2017). **OSMnx** has been used for a wide range of research and real-world applications, with a focus on